-Our corporate headquarters and FASL LLC's manufacturing facilities in Japan are located in an earthquake zone and these operations could be interrupted in the event of an earthquake.
-Our corporate headquarters are located near major earthquake fault lines in California and FASL LLC's manufacturing facilities are located near major earthquake fault lines in Japan.
+Our corporate headquarters in California and FASL LLC's manufacturing facilities in Japan are located in earthquake zones and these operations could be interrupted in the event of an earthquake.
+Our corporate headquarters are located near major earthquake fault lines in California and FASL LLC's wafer fabrication facilities are located near major earthquake fault lines in Japan.
 In the event of a major earthquake, we and FASL LLC could experience business interruptions, destruction of facilities and/or loss of life, all of which could materially adversely affect us.